-1. Using creative wording
+1. They use creative wording

-2. Promising more than you can get
+2. They promise more than you can get

-The referrals you get from your agent might not be the best deal available to you.
+The referrals you get from an agent might not be the best deal available to you.
 For example, agents may refer you to a mortgage broker they know, or connect you with a home inspector who may not be as objective and thorough as one you find yourself.

 Consider any referrals your real estate agent provides, but look for professionals on your own to make sure you’re getting the best service and price.

-4. Not disclosing commission details
+4. They don’t disclose commission details

 Real estate agents are loyal to whomever they’re working for.
 If you meet a nice agent at an open house and strike up a conversation, keep in mind that the real estate agent is working for the seller, not you.

-6. Stretching marketing truths
+6. They stretch marketing truths

-7. Not providing full disclosure
+7. They don’t always offer full disclosure

-But what if you’re not getting the full picture?
+What if you’re not getting the full picture?